New Boston and Donnels Creek

 Planning the NEW New Boston and Donnels Creek, Part 3 - We have still not broken ground.
 In part because we plan to rent a post-hole digger and dig the post holes for our raised vegetable garden and the first phase of the garden railroad at the same time, and we don't have enough lumber on hand yet.
 (If we didn't break it down into multiple trips, we'd be blowing out the shocks on our minivan.)
 In the meantime, we used a line level to see if the slope of the back yard was as bad as we thought it was (it's worse), and we did other site preparation, including planting a whole bunch of spruce tree seedlings to eventually give us some privacy in our side and back yard.
 Plus, I'm still wavering a little on the "where-to-start-first" issue.

-Click on the photo to see what we're considering as of late April.
+Click on the photo to see what we were considering as of late April, 2017.

 Keep in Touch

 In the meantime, please poke around the site, enjoy yourself and imagine what you could do with a shovel and some rocks yourself if you had half a chance.
 And leave me a note if something gives you an idea.
 Also, if you're heading toward the Dayton/Springfield Ohio area, and you want to see a garden railroad that will make you feel better about your attempts, drop me a line.